Kaysheridan/Whack-A-Piggy/README.md

 - The font style I chose is Gloria Hallelujah with a back up of Sans Serif.
 GH was imported from Google fonts.
 I choose this style as I felt it kept the game light and fun.

 ## Imagery ##
-- The images have been take from adobe stock as I have an account with them.
+- The images have been taken from adobe stock as I have an account with them.
 - <img width="365" alt="Screenshot 2022-02-27 at 19 03 23" src="https://user-images.githubusercontent.com/95246821/155896115-66bab030-8384-4159-aba3-f88170f3adb4.png">

 ## Wire Frame ##